Should I Use My Estate Agent’s Mortgage Broker?

 Estate agents can be very pushy in regard to trying to get you to use their in-house broker but it is important to stand your ground if they cannot offer the best deal.

 The in-house broker can provide you with a breakdown of the mortgage costs for you to then compare against other deals on the market, to see whether there are better deals available.

 You are entitled by law to be able to use your own choice of broker and you should exercise your rights to find the best deal for your circumstances.

 Choosing a deal from the limited options available from the estate agent’s in-house could result in a much less favourable financial deal, so it is definitely worth taking the time to check all of the options and understanding the overall financial implications.

-Boon Brokers is an independent mortgage broker who will always provide completely impartial advice and recommendations, based on finding the best possible mortgage deal on the market for our clients.
-We are a whole-of-market broker who works on a fee-free basis, with vast experience in finding the right mortgage deal based on our clients’ details.
+Boon Brokers is a whole-of-market mortgage broker who will always provide completely impartial advice and recommendations, based on finding the best possible mortgage deal on the market for our clients.

 Call us for unbiased advice and a free consultation.